 F-4.2.1 Hang the conditioned single yarn sequentially from the clamp at the top of the length-measuring stand.

-Length-measuring Stand shall meet the following requirements:
+Length-measuring stand shall meet the following requirements:

-a) A stand for measuring specimen length of at least 1 mm gauge length;
+A stand for measuring specimen length of at least 1 mm gauge length;

-b) A millimetre scale to determine specimen length, accurate to within ± 1 mm;
+A millimetre scale to determine specimen length, accurate to within ± 1 mm;

-c) A steel hook or a clamp, where the top of the hook or the lower side of the clamp (where the specimen hung from) is positioned in line with the zero index of the scale; and
+A steel hook or a clamp, where the top of the hook or the lower side of the clamp (where the specimen hung from) is positioned in line with the zero index of the scale; and

-d) Tensioning weights with hooks or clamps for applying tensile force to specimens, accurate to within ± 10 percent.
+Tensioning weights with hooks or clamps for applying tensile force to specimens, accurate to within ± 10 percent.

-Note — Length of the specimen may also be measured by digital device, provided that the accuracy of the device is ± 1 mm or better.
+NOTE — Length of the specimen may also be measured by digital device, provided that the accuracy of the device is ± 1 mm or better.

-Carefully add sufficient weight on the bottom of the yarn, to produce the tension as given in
+Carefully add sufficient weight on the bottom of the yarn, to produce the tension as given in Table 9.

-in Table 9.
 This tension shall be reached slowly to prevent any over-tensioning.
 Maintain the tension for (30 ± 3) s.

 Mark yarn at the zero index and at a specified length of the scale.
 Measure the distance between the two marks to get the straightened length (L0) to an accuracy of 1 mm.
 Remove weight and single yarn after measurement.
 Suspend the single yarn from the holder of the oven.
 Repeat loading and measuring procedure in sequence, until all the single yarns have been tested.

-F-4.2.2 Set the oven temperature controller to give a specimen temperature of 180 ± 2 °C. This is the temperature for yarns having normal shrinkage level.
+F-4.2.2 Set the oven temperature controller to give a specimen temperature of 180 °C ± 2 °C. This is the temperature for yarns having normal shrinkage level.

-F-4.2.3 Refer Table-8 for test conditions.
+F-4.2.3 Refer Table 8 for test conditions.

-F-4.2.4 For yarns having low levels of shrinkage, a temperature setpoint of 190 ± 2 °C is used.
+F-4.2.4 For yarns having low levels of shrinkage, a temperature setpoint of 190 °C ± 2 °C is used.

-F-4.2.5 Place the specimen in the heater chamber / oven
+F-4.2.5 Place the specimen in the heater chamber / oven.

 F-4.2.6 Follow the procedures in 4.2.1 to measure the distance between the two marks made before thermal treatment, which is the straightened length (Ls), to an accuracy of 1 mm.